nautobot/nautobot/docs/configuration/authentication/sso.md

 Default: `False`

 If set to `True`, local accounts created by the social auth module will have the Django superuser default set of privileges.
-This means the user will be able to create, read, update, and delete all objects in NetBox but will not have access to the Django admin pages.
+This means the user will be able to create, read, update, and delete all objects in Nautobot but will not have access to the Django admin pages.

 ---